dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-02-26-Cryptocurrency.md

 **Hot and Cold Storage**
 * Hot storage : Online.
 Its convenient buy risky.
 * Cold storage : Offline.
 Archival but safer.
 * Hot storage knows addresses of cold storage.
-Just sent it to that address.
-Cold storage does not need to be connected to the network at all!
+You can send coins to cold storage address and cold storage does not need to be connected to the network at all!
-* Problem : Want to use new address for each coin sent to cold for privacy.
+* Problem : Want to use new address for each coin sent to cold storage for privacy.
 But cold wallet is offline.
   * Solution 1 : Cold generates a batch of addresses and sends it to hot side before going offline.
     * Not so good because have to do this periodically.
   * Solution 2 : Hierarchical wallets.